mehjabeenalam-ux/Learning_Python-for-Beginners/README.md

 # Learning_Python-for-Beginners

-This Repository has been created to teach newbies about Python
+This Repository has been created to teach newbies about Python covering the following concepts and adding additional ones depending on the student requirements:-

 Starter Kits for Python:-